 It’s curious that he reportedly commented in June that he wanted to brush up his attacking skills.
 Sports psychologists often identify blunders and set-backs as drivers for success and it could be argued that he has become risk-averse.
 If we look at his early games there were more offensive shots.
 This is going to be a very tricky balance for him to get right.
 Intriguingly he said in his post match interview from the All Japan “…I was too cautious”.
 All elite players need evolution of style and tactics to keep fresh and to prevent challengers from finding weak spots in their game.
 Momota will analyse this performance with his coaches to look for areas to improve and so preserve his dominance.

-January 2021 will see international badminton reactivate in Thailand after months of hibernation.
-The real scrutiny of Momota and how he has fared since Malaysia will commence then.
+January 2021 saw international badminton reactivate in Thailand after months of hibernation.
+Momota and the rest of the Japan team could not compete.
+They turned back home at Tokyo airport after he tested positive for Covid.
+The real scrutiny of Momota and how he has fared since Malaysia was postponed.
 I believe that this is a player who is still driven by an inner desire for supremacy in his sport and he craves success.
 Without doubt his rivals will have spent the last months dissecting his tactics and constructing strategies to counter his supremacy.
 There are some mouth-watering clashes ahead – bring it on!

 If you enjoyed this then take a look at my recent blog about the Olympics https://womensbadminton.co.uk/2020/11/01/japans-olympic-hopes/ or this fictional one about the MS Tokyo Olympic final https://womensbadminton.co.uk/2020/08/05/2020-imagined-olympic-finals-mens-singles-momogi/

 ©2020 Amanda Bloss All Rights Reserved